 The right of access, or subject access request, sometimes known as a SAR or DSAR is one of the eight rights in the General Data Protection Regulation (GDPR).

 We’ve talked in an another post about how you can send a subject access request to an organisation.
-In this post we’ll look at what a subject access request is, why it matters and how Tap offers an easy way to send them.
+In this post we’ll look at what the right of access means, why it matters and how Tap offers an easy way to send them.

 What is the right of access, or a subject access request?